-Configure geo-replication for Premium Azure Cache for Redis instances
+Configure passive geo-replication for Premium Azure Cache for Redis instances

-In this article, you learn how to configure a geo-replicated Azure Cache using the Azure portal.
+In this article, you learn how to configure passive geo-replication on a pair of Azure Cache for Redis instances using the Azure portal.

-Geo-replication links together two Premium Azure Cache for Redis instances and creates a data replication relationship.
-These cache instances are typically located in different Azure regions, though that isn't required.
+With passive geo-replication, the cache instances are typically located in different Azure regions, though that isn't required.
 One instance acts as the primary, and the other as the secondary.
-The primary handles read and write requests and propagate changes to the secondary.
-This process continues until the link between the two instances is removed.
+The primary handles read and write requests and propagates changes to the secondary.

 Geo-replication is designed as a disaster-recovery solution.